2024

 Preventing employee turnover is a high-priority task for HR managers.
 Therefore, they are seeking the best ways to do so.

-There are many options when it comes to lowering turnover rates.
+There are many options for lowering turnover rates.
 However, among the most effective ones are offering employees attractive benefits and employee incentive programs.
-These benefits range from good salaries to benefits such as gym memberships, insurance policies, and more.
+These benefits range from good salaries to gym memberships, insurance policies, and more.

-One of the most attractive benefits employers are offering these days is helping employees pay their student debt.
+One of employers’ most attractive benefits is helping employees pay their student debt.

-According to the Chamber of Commerce, student debt in The US rises to 1.3 trillion dollars and most of this debt is federal.
+According to the Chamber of Commerce, student debt in the US has reached 1.3 trillion dollars, and most of this debt is federal.

 How is this debt distributed?
 Let’s take a look at the following chart published by Finder.